 - Make a straight cut at the top and bottom of the pineapple removing the leaves and very bottom.
 Slice off the outer skin and core the pineapple (refer to photo above).
 Set aside.

 - On top of a sheet of plastic wrap or waxed paper, create a bacon weave using 7 strips of bacon in one direction woven with 5 slices in the other.
 Place the 7 strips side by side horizontally.
 Fold every other strip back in half and place 1 strip across, vertically; fold back the folded strips over the vertical bacon.
-Repeat this pattern, alternating the strips folded back on both sides of the first strip of vertical bacon (for a photo tutorial click here).
+Repeat this pattern, alternating the strips folded back on both sides of the first strip of vertical bacon (for a photo tutorial.
+See the NOTES section for a tutorial.

 - Once the mat of bacon is woven, place a second sheet of plastic wrap on top of the weave.
 Using a rolling pin roll over the weave to flatten bacon into a tight weave.
 Note: it should not be thin which can tear but meshed together.